Country Club Plaza

 Displaying 13 - 20 of 20

-An autochrome photograph of the Country Club Plaza Theater, taken from the east.
+An autochrome photograph of tulips growing in front of the Country Club Plaza Theater, taken from the east.

 Nelle Peters